 Simple English definitions for legal terms

-Read a random definition: open court
+Read a random definition: plaintiff in error

 An intermittent easement is a type of easement that is usable or used only from time to time, not regularly or continuously.
 An easement is an interest in land owned by another person, consisting of the right to use or control the land for a specific limited purpose.
 The land benefiting from an easement is called the dominant estate, and the land burdened by an easement is called the servient estate.